nakedblast/exam/README.md

 ## Section B: Please, explain the following terms the best way you can *=> 22 points*

 11. **Constructor** *=> 4 points*
+It is a subroutine, that can automaticly create objects, if given needed params.

 12. **Connection string** *=> 4 points*
+A string, paseed to the DB to establish comunication

 13. **IDENTITY & SEED** *=> 5 points*
+It is used to initialize the field with a specific value
 14. **Abstract class** *=> 5 points*
+It is a class, does not reqier definition of propertis, but can not be initialized
 15. **Export keyword in nodejs code** *=> 4 points*
+exports

 ## Part II: Practice on paper *=> 45 points*